Monika-81/Project1/TESTING.md

 <br>

 **Bugs not fixed**:
-- Areas of blank space on the home page and activities page while the screen is in standing position.
-My attempts to fix it so far resulted in that the equivalent area on the join page has either partly covered by the footer or "double scrolling" in under the hero image.
+- Areas of blank space on the home page and activities page when the screen is portrait oriented.
+My attempts to fix it so far resulted in that the equivalent area on the *join page* has either partly covered by the footer or "double scrolling" in under the hero image.
 - The code I found on Stack Overflow to help me hide the scrollbar doesn't work in Internet Explorer and Firefox.
-There are other code examples on the same site but for this page I didn't want to include JavaScript.
+There are other code examples on the same site but for this site I didn't want to include JavaScript.
 <br>

 [Back to top](#testing)